 But, how can you make your website stand out and turn parents into patients?
 We’ve got you covered.
 Take a look at our 5 must-have pediatric website features.

 1. Aesthetic and UX: One of the Most Important Pedriatic Website Features

 These two elements often go hand-in-hand to make a good first impression.
+Better user experience (UX) is one of the best pediatric website features that helps to get ranked on Google.
 A site that’s easy on the eyes will offer a better user experience (UX).
 Can parents easily find what they’re looking for?
 A large majority of traffic will come from parents of kids who are facing a new or chronic health issue.
 They may be flustered and stressed.
 Do they care about your hospital’s fundraising stats?
 Likely not.
 What they need up front is easy navigation—to find specialists, departments, contact information, or appointment booking.
 Keep these tips in mind to help (not hinder) your visitors: